Valuation Guide

 If you want the accuracy of an integrated cap table without paying premium platform pricing, get your 409A report free — expert sign-off for IRS safe harbor is just $499, and you can upload your cap table export from any platform you already use.

-The benefits compound at later stages.
-A seed-stage company might have two security classes; a Series C company can have six or more preferred series, multiple option grants, warrants, SAFEs that have not yet converted, and secondary transactions.
-Manually reconciling all of that is slow and error-prone.
-For a deeper look at how each of these elements moves your number, see our guide on how your cap table affects your 409A valuation.
+The risk compounds as capital structures grow.
+A seed-stage company may have two share classes; a Series C company can have six preferred series, multiple option grants, warrants, SAFEs that have not yet converted, and secondary transactions.
+The 409A appraiser allocates total equity value across all of these using an option pricing model — every input must be exact for the allocation to hold.
+For a deeper look, see our guide on how your cap table affects your 409A valuation.

-How Cap Table Integrations Actually Work
+How Do Cap Table Integrations Actually Work?

 Most integrations rely on an API connection between the cap table platform and the valuation provider.
 You authorize the provider to read your data — ideally with read-only permissions — and the provider's system imports a structured snapshot of your capital structure as of the valuation date.